sendgrid/wordpress/readme.txt

 There are a couple levels of integration between your WordPress installation and the SendGrid plugin:

 * The simplest option is to Install it, Configure it, and the SendGrid plugin for WordPress will start sending your emails through SendGrid.
-* We amended wp_mail() function so all email sends from wordpress should go through SendGrid.
+* We amended wp_mail() function so all email sends from WordPress should go through SendGrid.
 The wp_mail function is sending text emails as default, but you have an option of sending an email with HTML content.

 How to use `wp_mail()` function:

-We amended `wp_mail()` function so all email sends from wordpress should go through SendGrid.
+We amended `wp_mail()` function so all email sends from WordPress should go through SendGrid.

 You can send emails using the following function: `wp_mail($to, $subject, $message, $headers = '', $attachments = array())`